Skip to main content

 The EU HR Excellence in Research Award (HR EiR), recognises an institution’s commitment to meeting the principles of the Researcher Concordat.

-Brunel University London first achieved the award in 2011 (originally aligned to previous concordat for the career development of researchers 2008).
+Brunel University first achieved the award in 2011 (originally aligned to previous concordat for the career development of researchers 2008).
 It acknowledges our activity and plans to improve support for researchers and their development.
-This work is coordinated and reviewed by the University's Researcher Concordat Implementation Group (RCIG), chaired by the University’s Concordat Champion.
+This work is coordinated by the Graduate School, and the Concordat is a standing item on the Environment and Research Culture Sub-committee into which the previous Concordat Implementation Group (CIG) was subsumed in 2024.

 The University participates in an external review of its actions and planning in this area every two years as a condition of retaining the HREiR award.
 Successful reviews have been undertaken in 2013, 2015, 2017 and 2019.
-Our most recent reports and action plans, outlining key achievements and progress made can be viewed here.
-We will next be reviewed in January 2022.
+Find our most recent reports and action plans, outlining key achievements and progress made.
+Our next review is in January 2024.

 Personal, Professional and Career Development

 Training and development opportunities are offered in a variety of places within the University, with the Graduate School taking a particular lead in supporting research staff development.
-A dedicated Researchers Careers Consultant provides tailored support for Brunel Researchers through one-to-one confidential appointments, career development workshops and events to explore career options.
+A dedicated Careers Consultant provides tailored support for Brunel researchers through one-to-one appointments, career development workshops and events to explore career options.

 Graduate School activities for research staff include: